mingyi136/LeNet-5-CMSIS-M4/README.md

 ```

 ### Convert MNIST Test Images into array format
-1. convert_image.py: Get a group of MNIST images and convert them into signed-int8 format.
+1. convert_image.py: Get a group of MNIST images in jpg format and convert them into signed-int8 format.
 All the images array will be categorized into different input_x.h files, whereby each input_x.h file contains a maximum of 80 images (due to memory limitation of NUCLEO-F446RE board).
-2. All the input_x.h files will be included into a include.h file, whereby user is allowed to comment / uncomment them such that only one input_x.h is included and uploaded to the board.
+2. All the input_x.h files will be included into a include_list.h file, whereby user is allowed to comment / uncomment them such that only one input_x.h is included and uploaded to the board.
 ```
-python convert_image.py --image_dir ../Test_Dataset
+python convert_image.py --image_dir ../Test_Dataset --out_dir ../Code
 ```

 ### Build & Run the project via STM32CubeIDE